Granola for iPhone currently only supports simple text editing of generated notes (long press on note text > edit note).

 Understanding where the enhanced notes come from

-Because LLMs aren’t always reliable, Granola includes two tools to help you investigate your enhanced notes to feel confident in them:
+Because LLMs aren’t always reliable, Granola includes three features to help you investigate your enhanced notes to feel confident in them:

-Use Ask Granola (cmnd+F) to pull out quotes from the transcript that support the point you’re investigating
+2. Use Ask Granola (cmnd+K) to pull out quotes from the transcript that support the point you’re investigating

 Editing your notes after they’ve been enhanced